Codecademy/docs/content/swift/concepts/data-types/data-types.md

 All programming languages designate certain types of data.
 This helps the operating system and computer hardware allocate memory based on the type of data that is going to be stored.
 Swift **data types** include `Int`, `Float`, `Double`, `String`, `Character`, and `Bool`.
 It is a type-safe language where variables hold values of a known data type.

 In Swift, we generally store values in variables which can be thought of as a container to hold data.
-The data type determines how big that container is and where the computer is going to store it for accessing later.
+The data type determines how big that container is and where the computer is going to store it for later access.

 ## Basic Data Types